MACKOzKLANU/Gym-Orla-website/README.md

 # Gym Orla website

 Welcome to the Gym orla!
 This website is designed to help users achieve their fitness goals through a comprehensive set of features, including exercise finding,
+### **Active Development**

+This website is currently under active development.
+Expect frequent updates, bug fixes, and new features as we continue to improve the user experience.

 Click to view the live website <a href="https://gym-orla-website.vercel.app">https://gym-orla-website.vercel.app</a>

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)